 In 1962, Professor and self-proclaimed Philosopher of Science Thomas Kuhn wrote his seminal work The Structure of Scientific Revolutions.
-In it, he argued that “science” is not the collective effort of neutral scientists who patiently text various axioms in pursuit of the truth and throw out anything proven to be untrue.
+In it, he argued that “science” is not the collective effort of neutral scientists who patiently test various axioms in pursuit of the truth and throw out anything proven to be untrue.
 Rather, Kuhn posited that mainstream science consists of a set of already-believed axioms upon which all other axioms are based – and that the initial axioms themselves are rarely, if ever, put to the test.

 Kuhn referred to this as a “paradigm” and said that it was the unofficial tool by which the scientific mainstream deems something to be “unscientific”.
 Anyone who starts from a basic set of axioms outside the paradigm is considered unscientific, meaning they’re not given any serious consideration.
 The axioms of those outside the paradigm are simply ignored, regardless of whether or not they produce interesting results with predictive value.